 The Association Today

-We produce a weekly news programme which is based entirely on material from Maidenhead's local newspaper, plus a monthly magazine which contains a wide variety of articles for which copyright permission has been obtained.
+We produce a weekly news programme which is based entirely on material from Maidenhead’s local newspaper, plus a monthly magazine which contains a wide variety of articles.
 Both programmes are around 90 minutes in length and are sent out in MP3 format on USB flash drives.

 The weekly news programme is uploaded to the Maidenhead Advertiser web site, with links from this site - see Listen Online.
 The current magazine is also available on this site.

-There are eight news teams comprising an editor and three additional readers, plus two similar magazine teams and reserve readers.
-These are complemented by a number of recording engineers and two teams which handle the duplication and distribution of cassettes.
-The Association is managed by a committee which includes a blind Listeners' Representative.
+We have a number of news teams comprising an editor and three additional readers, plus two similar magazine teams and reserve readers.
+These are complemented by a number of recording technicians and separate teams which handle the duplication and distribution of flash drives.
+The Association is managed by a committee that includes a blind Listeners’ Representative.
 All are unpaid volunteers.

 The Association is affiliated to the Talking News Federation (TNF) (formerly the Talking Newspaper Association of the United Kingdom (TNAUK)) and is generously supported by the Louis Baylis (Maidenhead Advertiser) Charitable Trust and other local charitable, corporate and individual sponsors.